gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

     `k = b.i;//assigns 10 to k` because which field is accessed depends on the class of the variable and not on the class of the actual object.
 Same rule applies to static methods but the opposite is true for instance methods.

-    final keyword when applied to a class means the class cannot be subclassed, when applied to a method means the method cannot be overridden (it can be overloaded though) and when applied to a variable means that the variable is a constant.
+    `final` keyword when applied to a class means the class cannot be subclassed, when applied to a method means the method cannot be overridden (it can be overloaded though) and when applied to a variable means that the variable is a constant.

+    ---

 22. **(Working with Java API - Time and Date)** Identify the correct statements.